 Here's the gap both platforms share: they can only manage the contacts and deals you put into them.

-Pipedrive lets you import from spreadsheets or use its Prospector tool (part of the LeadBooster add-on) to source leads from a database of over 400 million profiles.
+Pipedrive lets you import from spreadsheets or use its Prospector tool (part of the LeadBooster add-on) to source leads from over 400 million profiles.
 Both offer some data enrichment: Monday.com has CRM data enrichment via Crunchbase, while Pipedrive's Pulse includes firmographic enrichment.
+Neither, however, has a 500M-contact database verified by 300+ human researchers with up to 95% accuracy on first-party data.

 But neither platform can tell you which accounts are researching solutions like yours right now.
 Neither tracks 210 million IP-to-Organization pairings to detect buying signals.
-Neither maintains 120M direct-dial phone numbers verified by 300+ human researchers.
+Neither maintains 135M+ verified phone numbers validated by a first-party research network.

 Neither reasons across your CRM history, call transcripts, and third-party signals to explain why a deal is stalling or which accounts match your win patterns.